 Full-time undergraduate students in the International School must take a minimum of 12 credits per semester to be regarded as a full time student.
-Each credit represents one academic hour (45 mins) of classroom instruction however the normal course load per semester for international students is between 15-16 credits.
+Each credit represents one academic hour (45 mins) of classroom instruction however the normal course load per semester for international students is between 15-16 credits, with a maximum of 18 credits allowed.
 Students are responsible for fulfilling the minimum requirements of their home universities.

 All of the semester and year abroad program courses in the International School are upper level undergraduate courses, even if they occasionally contain introductory subjects.
 They usually require a research paper and a mid-term or final exam.